Create Organizational Units in Active Directory

 What are Organizational Units?

-In production environments OUs are usually organized around policy boundaries like the branch locations or departments in a business.
-Administrators can delegate permissions and apply Group Policy Objects (GPOs) to associated users or computers without affecting the entire domain.
+In production environments, OUs are usually organized around policy boundaries like the branch locations or departments in a business.
+Using OUs administrators can delegate permissions and apply Group Policy Objects (GPOs) to associated users or computers without affecting the entire domain.

 The primary purposes of OUs are as follows: